matheussbernardo/matheussbernardo.github.io/about.md

 tags: about
 ---

-Hello.
+Hello!
 My name is Matheus!
-I'm from Brazil.
+I am currently a software engineer at Gympass.
+In this blog I will try to write about cool things that I'm learning.
+My interests are mostly in Functional Programming, Programming Languages, Distributed Systems and Improving the life of my fellows software engineers.

+## Curriculum

 ### Education